 ASHEBORO N.C. – Next month, the Randolph County Public Library will be hosting historian Ken Samuelson who will share the story of how McGlohon accidentally captured images of the atomic bombing of Hiroshima and the fight after the war to vindicate his accounts.

-Many Asheboro residents are aware that legendary Fire Chief John McGlohon, as an aerial reconnaissance photographer in World War II, snapped images of the atomic bomb blast at Hiroshima.
+Former Asheboro Fire Chief John McGlohon served as an aerial reconnaissance photographer in World War II where he snapped images of the atomic bomb blast at Hiroshima.

 After the war, McGlohon returned home and operated a photography business.
 In 1955, he joined the Asheboro Fire Department, and served as Chief from 1961 to 1985.
 After retirement, he served on the city council from 1987 to 2005 as mayor pro-tem.

-Samuelson, from Moline, Illinois, graduated from George Washington University and served in the U.S. Navy as a supply officer.
-He later worked in financial management.
+According to a press release from the library, Samuelson, from Moline, Illinois, graduated from George Washington University and served in the U.S. Navy as a supply officer.